 Rain on your parade

 Does your perfect wedding involve a certain season?
-If weather matters, survey the scene to set a smart date.
+If weather matters, survey the scene to choose a wedding date that matches.
 The Pacific coastline is fraught with heavy fog from Malibu to Seattle spring to early summer.
 We call it “June Gloom.”
 And…even though the song says “it never rains in California,” winter floods are a dangerous deal throughout this popular wedding state, disrupting travel and muddying shoes.

 Other balmy destinations have their share of drama.
 Think bugs, tourists, and let’s not church it up here– even the most flattering bridesmaid dresses won’t hide perspiration at an outdoor summer wedding in the desert or a humid climate.
 The flip side is bitter cold winter weddings.
 A winter wonderland is stunning, so if you must indulge in this popular wedding fantasy, be sure to accommodate your guests.
 Budget outdoor heaters, hot drinks and food; add accommodations for indoor creature comforts like chairs, umbrellas, shoe receptacles and slippers.
 Heather and Graham changed positions from saying “I do” on the sand to the beach house deck, because an aging grandmother made the journey from Seattle to California.
 They knew she couldn’t navigate sand to witness the ceremony.
 In the end, drama was averted and the ceremony was amazing.